Wint3rmute/ReqSnake/docs/REQ-OUTPUT.md

 > child-of: REQ-CORE-4

 > REQ-OUTPUT-2
-> The MkDocs plugin shall generate an index page listing all requirements grouped by source file.
+> The MkDocs plugin shall generate an index page listing all requirements grouped by the requirement category.
 > child-of: REQ-CORE-4

 > REQ-OUTPUT-3
 > The MkDocs plugin shall include links back to source files in generated requirement pages.
-> child-of: REQ-CORE-4

-> REQ-OUTPUT-4
-> The MkDocs plugin shall support configuration to enable/disable the plugin.
-> child-of: REQ-CORE-4

-> REQ-OUTPUT-5
-> The MkDocs plugin shall provide proper error handling and logging without failing the MkDocs build.
 > child-of: REQ-CORE-4

 > REQ-OUTPUT-6